aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/hardware-cases/computer-3-ram-upgrade/README.md

 ---

 ## Tools & Environment
 - HP All-in-One system
 - DDR4 SO-DIMM RAM (2666 MHz)
 - Windows OS (Task Manager, System Information for RAM verification)
 - Basic hardware tools (screwdriver)

-- HP All-in-One system
-- DDR4 SO-DIMM RAM (2666 MHz)
-- Windows OS
-- Task Manager
-- System Information
-- Basic hardware tools, including screwdriver

 ---

 ## Context
 - This hardware case covers a RAM upgrade on an end-user system, including system validation and documentation.
-- It demonstrates practical execution and structured problem-solving in a desktop support context.

-This hardware case is part of my home lab documentation for practical IT support training.
-It demonstrates a realistic desktop support task: checking system memory, selecting compatible RAM, installing the upgrade, verifying the result in Windows, and documenting the process.
+- It demonstrates a hardware-focused technical support task: checking system memory, selecting compatible RAM, installing the upgrade, verifying the result in Windows, and documenting the process.